Mike Ragsdale – founder and CEO of The 30A Company – is preparing to publish his first book, a graphic novel entitled Holier Than Thou.

 Based in Santa Rosa Beach, Florida, 30A is a beach lifestyle and digital media brand with over 1.3 million social media fans worldwide.

-Ragsdale said Holier Than Thou [BUY IT NOW ON AMAZON PRIME] was originally inspired by one of his favorite Mark Twain quotes and tells the story of the Devil as he begins to question the poor choices he’s made.
+Ragsdale said Holier Than Thou [BUY IT NOW] was originally inspired by one of his favorite Mark Twain quotes and tells the story of the Devil as he begins to question the poor choices he’s made.

 “Basically, the Devil has a midlife crisis,” said Ragsdale.
 “Unfortunately, when he starts doing good deeds, God’s master plan begins to unravel.”

 Ragsdale said he began working on the storyline when he was enrolled in philosophy classes at the University of Alabama.

 “I was raised Catholic, going to church at least three to four times every week, so I had all these ancient parables bouncing around in my head, but some of them just didn’t make sense to me,” said Ragsdale.
 “Holier Than Thou became my way of trying to reconcile my belief in an all-loving God, while trying to understand why so much pain and suffering exists in our world.”

 The 192-page, full-color “graphic novel” (which is essentially a hardback comic book written for adults) was powerfully illustrated by artist PABLO ARIAS of Chile.

 Born in Colombia, Arias earned his PhD in physics in 2012, before leaving that career path to pursue his lifelong dream of becoming a comic book artist.